 A: Inspiration comes mostly from my fans.
 I focus on what they want to see rather than on what I’m dead-set on sharing.
-In our fan-centered economy, you really need to focus on the consumer, regardless of what you blog about.
+In our fan-centred economy, you really need to focus on the consumer, regardless of what you blog about.

 Q: What do you think about your career right now?